-This Quarterly Report on Form 10-Q contains forward-looking statements and information within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act, which are subject to the "safe harbor" created by those sections.
+This document contains forward-looking statements and information within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, which are subject to the "safe harbor" created by those sections.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "could," "expect," "would," "plan," "anticipate," "believe," "estimate," "predict," "potential," "intend," "project" or "continue," or the negative or plural of these terms or other comparable terminology.